 Here in Lafayette, we’re blessed by a warm and damp climate that’s perfect for growing a garden or lush flower bed.
 Unfortunately, the same environment welcomes hordes of insects.
-Consider growing these pest-repellant plants for your Lafayette landscape that will not only add value and beauty to your landscape but also keep the bugs at bay.
+Consider growing these pest-repellent plants for your Lafayette landscape that will not only add value and beauty to your landscape but also keep the bugs at bay.

 This tasty herb helps keep both mosquitoes and houseflies away.
 You can grow basil in beds or containers, indoors and out.
 This herb is an excellent addition to soups, salads, and meats like pork or chicken.